 Note: A sticking keybutton can cause the mouse to operate incorrectly.
-If you suspect this, go to "Keyboard" on page 2-40.
+If you suspect this, go to "Keyboard" on page 2-42.

-- Insert the Diagnostics CD into the CD-ROM drive.
+- Insert the Diagnostics and Utilities CD into the CD-ROM drive.

 - Power-off the system unit.

 - Make sure the mouse connector is connected to the proper port.

 - Make sure the mouse ball turns freely.

+- If you have a cordless mouse:

+- Make sure the batteries are not dead in the mouse.

+- Try resetting the mouse and receiver by moving the receiver switch switch to Two, then back to One.
+For more information see the IBM Aptiva Cordless Mouse User's Guide.

 - Power-on the system unit.

 - Make a note of any error messages, then press Esc.

 - Select Advanced Diagnostics from the Main Menu.

 - Select Diagnostics from the Main Menu.

 - Select Module Tests from the menu.

 - Select Pointer Device from the menu.

 - Follow the prompts and perform the test.